QQuinn03/LeetHub/README.md

-Thanks @Qasim Wani for his amazing Leethub extension.
+Thanks @Qasim Wani for his amazing Leethub extension [https://github.com/QasimWani/LeetHub].

 I use Leethub as a practice for data structure and algorithm.